natenka/pyneng-book-en/docs/source/book/17_serialization/yaml.rst

 Strings
 ^^^^^^

-Strings in YAML don’t have to be quoted.
+Strings in YAML don't have to be quoted.
 This is convenient, but sometimes quotes should be used.
 For example, when a special character (special for YAML) is used in a string.

 This line, for example, should be quoted to be correctly understood by YAML: